Q: The Scottsdale brand has historically been successful, so why change now?

 - When selecting a destination, Scottsdale’s ideal visitor desires getting away from the stress of everyday life.
 A variety of experiences allow them to combine adventure and relaxation, and they leave Scottsdale feeling better than when they arrived.

-- We need to provide inspiration in the traveler decision journey without showing every facet of the destination; there is actually backlash to “something for everyone” concepts.
+- We need to provide inspiration in the traveler decision journey without showing every facet of the destination; there is backlash to “something for everyone” concepts.

 - The desert is a point of differentiation for Scottsdale: messaging and images using the desert can motivate interest.
 The challenge is to ensure visitors see the desert as positive, inspiring and beautiful instead of dry or barren.

-- There is a gap between traveler ratings of Scottsdale and what travelers actually want from a vacation destination.
+- There is a gap between traveler ratings of Scottsdale and what travelers want from a vacation destination.
 The current perception of Scottsdale is a relaxed, outdoor destination.
 This should be expanded to highlight the many activities available, and the vibrancy of the area including restaurants, shopping and nightlife.

 Q: How is Scottsdale’s brand changing?